-Dr. Kong’s research addresses the role of lifestyle and contextual factors (e.g., environmental, social, cultural, institutional/policy) in the etiology, prevention, and treatment of obesity.
-Her current research objectives are to 1) identify multi-level factors that mediate behaviors related to energy balance based on a socio-ecological framework and to determine whether these relationships are moderated by race/ethnicity; and 2) to improve diet assessment methods (e.g., reduce measurement error) for use in diverse communities.
+Dr. Kong’s research addresses the role of lifestyle and contextual factors (e.g., environmental, social, cultural, and institutional/policy) in the etiology, prevention, and treatment of obesity.
+Her current research objectives are to 1) identify multi-level factors that mediate behaviors related to energy balance based on a socio-ecological framework and to determine whether these relationships are moderated by race/ethnicity; and 2) to improve dietary assessment methods for use in racially/ethnically diverse communities.

 Methodological issues related to dietary assessment, measurement of food environments and other contextual factors related to dietary intake and obesity in minority populations, lifestyle behavior-based obesity prevention interventions, and nutritional epidemiology.

 Recent and Noteworthy Publications

 Buscemi J, Blumstein L, Kong A, Stolley ML, Schiffer L, Odoms-Young A, Bittner C, Fitzgibbon ML.
 Retaining traditionally hard to reach participants: lessons learned from three childhood obesity studies.
 Contemp Clin Trials.
 2015 Apr 3;42:98-104.
 [See abstract.]